Why You Should Avoid Pay-for-Performance SEO

 Tactic #3: Abusive Link Building & PBNs

-Private blog networks (PBNs) are a controversial subject within the SEO industry.
-They typically consist of expired websites that people can either find or buy with the goal of sending links to their own websites.
-Since they were once live sites, they’ve accrued domain authority and can share link equity.
-People like PBNs because they’re a shortcut for getting the exact number of high-quality backlinks you want without all the hard work.
+Since they were once live sites, PBNs have accrued domain authority and can share link equity.
+People like them because they’re a shortcut for getting the exact number of high-quality backlinks you want without all the hard work.
 And, since you own the site, you have complete control over the anchor text and surrounding content.

 It’s easy for someone to trace a purchased link to a public blog network, making it very risky.
 Not to mention that the learning curve for navigating the world of PBNs (public or private) is steep and expensive if you want to do it with the least amount of risk possible.
-When you get caught, you can expect to lose all of your first page rankings or even be sandboxed.
+When you get caught, you can expect to lose all of your first-page rankings or even be sandboxed.

 Steer Clear of Shady SEO